InstituteforDiseaseModeling/idmtools/docs/faq/index.md

 ### Q: How do I debug failed simulations?

-A: Check simulation logs, stderr.txt file, use local platform for testing, and enable verbose logging.
+A: Check simulation logs, stderr.txt file, use docker container platform for local testing, and enable verbose logging.

 ## Performance

 ### Q: How many simulations can I run at once?

 A: Depends on platform:

 - COMPS: Thousands or more
 - Slurm: Cluster-dependent
 - Container: Limited by local resources